Muriel MacSwiney: Life in France and England

 For the duration of the 1930s, MacSwiney lived in Paris, France, where she continued to be engaged with politics, typically those of left-wing, including communist, groups.
-She was particularly active in the Ligue de l'enseignement, a non-sectarian teacher's union that she recruited Owen Sheehy Skeffington, an Irish socialist who was living in Paris at the time, into.
+She was particularly active in the Ligue de l'enseignement, a non-sectarian teachers' union that she recruited Owen Sheehy Skeffington, an Irish socialist who was living in Paris at the time, into.
 While living in France she was romantically involved with the Communist Pierre Kaan.
 Kaan, a member of the French resistance during World War II, was sent to a concentration camp by the Gestapo and died on 18 May 1945 as a result of his treatment there.

 MacSwiney evacuated France for England in 1940 upon the onset of the Battle for France, and she began working in a hospital in Oxford.
 Later, living in London, she became associated with the Irish-British Connolly Association, however, by 1956 she fell out with its primary leader C. Desmond Greaves and left.

 By 1950 MacSwiney's entire inheritance had been spent, however, she was able to successfully apply for a widow's pension, to the sum of £500 a year, from the Irish state on account of her marriage to Terence.
 In 1957 she objected to the creation of a chapel in honour of Terence MacSwiney in St George's cathedral, Southwark, England.
 MacSwiney argued any memorial to Terence should be built in Ireland, on a non-sectarian bias, and that it should serve the poor.

 As late as the 1970s, MacSwiney remained politically engaged: She was critical of American foreign policy on Vietnam, calling the USA a "world imperialist power".
-In 1972, she spoke publically at a meeting of the Workers’ Association for the Democratic Settlement of the National Conflict in Ireland.
+In 1972, she spoke publicly at a meeting of the Workers’ Association for the Democratic Settlement of the National Conflict in Ireland.

 MacSwiney never resolved her relationships with either Máire or the rest of her family.
 MacSwiney was living in Tonbridge in Kent with her daughter Alix near the end of her life.
 She died on 26 October 1982 at Oakwood Hospital, Maidstone.